Red Orchestra (espionage): Rue des Atrébates

 The Abwehr choose a location at 101 Rue des Atrébates, that provided the strongest signal from PTX and on 12 December 1941, at 2 pm, the house was raided by the Abwehr and Geheime Feldpolizei.

 Inside the house were courier Rita Arnould, writing specialist Anton Danilov as well as cipher clerk Zofia Poznańska.
 The radio transmitter was still warm.
-The woman were trying to burn enciphered messages, which were recovered.
+The woman was trying to burn enciphered messages, which were recovered.
 The radio operator was Anton Danilov.
 The Germans found a hidden room holding the material and equipment needed to produce forged documents, including blank passports and inks.
 Arnould's psychological composure collapsed when she was captured, stating; I'm glad it is all over.
 While Arnould became an informer, Poznańska committed suicide in prison after being tortured.
 The next day, Mikhail Makarov turned up at the house and was arrested.
 Trepper also visited the house, but his documentation in the form of an Organisation Todt pass was so authentic, that he was released.
 In Berlin, the Gestapo was ordered to assist Harry Piepe and they selected Karl Giering to lead the investigation and the Sonderkommando Rote Kapelle.

 Arnould identified two passports belonging to the aliases of Trepper and Gurevich, his deputy in Belgium.
-From the scraps of paper recovered, Wilhelm Vauck, principal cryptographer of the Funkabwehr was able to discover the code being used for message encipherment was based on a chequerboard cypher with a book key.
+From the scraps of paper recovered, Wilhelm Vauck, principal cryptographer of the Funkabwehr was able to discover the code being used for message encipherment was based on a chequerboard cipher with a book key.
 Arnould, recalled the agents, regularly read the same books and was able to identify the name of one as Le miracle du Professeur Wolmar by Guy de Téramond After scouring most of Europe for the correct edition, a copy was found in Paris on 17 May 1942.
 The Funkabwehr discovered that, of the three hundred intercepts in their possession, only 97 were enciphered using a phrase from the Téramond book.
 The Funkabwehr never discovered that some of the remaining messages had been enciphered using La femme de trente ans by Honoré de Balzac.

 Rue de Namur

 Following the arrests, the other two transmitters had remained off the air for six months, except for routine transmission.
 Trepper assumed the investigation had died down and ordered the transmissions to restart.
 On 30 July 1942, the Funkabwehr identified a house at 12 Rue de Namur, Brussels and arrested GRU radio operator, Johann Wenzel.
-Two messages waiting to be encyphered were discovered in the house that contained details of such startling content, the plans for Case Blue, that Abwehr officer Henry Piepe immediately drove to Berlin from Brussels to report to German High Command.
+Two messages waiting to be enciphered were discovered in the house that contained details of such startling content, the plans for Case Blue, that Abwehr officer Henry Piepe immediately drove to Berlin from Brussels to report to German High Command.
 His actions resulted in the formation of the Sonderkommando Rote Kapelle.
 Giering ordered Wenzel to be moved to Fort Breendonk where he was tortured and decided to cooperate with the Abwehr, betraying Erna Eifler, Wilhelm Fellendorf, Bernhard Bästlein and the Hübners.